-For embedded environments, you need a library in the classpath to use a tool.
-For a client/server environment, you need a library on the client only.
-The following table shows the tools libraries.
+For embedded environments, you need another module in the classpath/modulepath in order to use the tools.
+For a client/server environment, you need that library on the client only.
+The following table shows the tools module.

-Table 25.
+Table 26.
 Tools libraries